Skip to main content

 Writing is hard for everyone, that’s a given.

-But writing is hard in a different way for native speakers and non-native speakers of English.
+But writing can be hard in a different way for native speakers and non-native speakers of English.

 How teachers can improve student writing with ReallyWrite